-And then I used two of my favorite decorative mouldings — panel moulding and base cap moulding — to finish trimming out the base.
+And then I used two of my favorite decorative moldings — panel molding and base cap molding — to finish trimming out the base.

-Since the panel moulding is raw wood and it’s sitting at the base, I pre-primed the bottom and back side with oil-based primer before attaching it.
-The front and top edge will be primed before I paint the column.
+Since the panel molding is raw wood and it’s sitting at the base, I pre-primed the bottom and

 And that’s it so far.
 Like I mentioned above, I didn’t trim out the top because I’m still undecided on exactly how I want to finish the tops.
 But I can assure you that I won’t be leaving them plain like that. 🙂

 When I stopped for the evening, I had the two columns by the front door both completely wrapped and the base trim attached.
 The third column was still at this stage…

 And here are a couple of pictures that I took early this morning showing the two columns at the front door…

 The columns are finished!
 Click the links below to see the rest of the posts for this project.

 - Part 2 – My big porch column mistake, how I fixed it, and what I’d do differently if I were starting from scratch